 Meaning and types; Functions of commercial banks; the process of credit creation and its limitations; Balance sheet and Portfolio management, Indian banking system: Changing role and structure; Banking sector reforms.

 Central Banking and Monetary Policy

-Functions of a central bank; Quantitative and qualitative methods of credit control, monetary policy: objectives, indicators and instruments of monetary control, current monetary policy of India, liquidity adjustment facility (LAF), MSF, limitations of monetary policy.
+Functions of a central bank; Quantitative and qualitative methods of credit control, monetary policy: objectives, indicators and instruments of monetary control, current monetary policy of India, limitations of monetary policy.

 Reading List